udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 In the next few years, world economy will be reshaped greatly by token-based businesses.
 The nature of the "universal assets" that we are advocating here is to store and to realize the value of the assets.

 Blockchain supports permanent retention of asset information through its tamper-proof feature.
-In a sense, it is the permanent existence of assets.
+In a sense, it is the permanent proof of assets.

 At the same time, the blockchain-derived token economy and the liquidity as the core of the token economy provide the key channel for the value recognition of assets.